close

 Product Manager

-Hayfever is a severe seasonal allergy caused by an immune system response to the inhalation of pollen grains released by plants.
-People may be allergic to a specific type of pollen or may suffer a general reaction.
+Hay fever is a severe seasonal allergy caused by an immune system response to the inhalation of pollen grains released by plants.
+Hay fever varies from person to person.
+Some people might be allergic to a specific type of pollen while others might suffer with all pollens and have symptoms throughout the summer.

-In the UK, the Hayfever season runs from May through until September with two main peaks in June and July when grasses and other plants are most likely to flower and release their pollen into the air.
+In the UK, the Hay fever season runs from May through until September with peaks in June and July when grasses and other plants are most likely to flower and release their pollen into the air.

-Grass pollens are the biggest cause of Hayfever simply because large fields of grasses can release their pollen at a similar time creating elevated levels in the air.
+Grass pollens are the biggest cause of Hay fever simply because large fields can release their pollen at a similar time which means huge amounts of pollen in the air nearby.
 Hot and breezy days are the worst time for sufferers, as a light wind is more likely to carry the pollen into the face where it is inhaled or brought into contact with the eyes.

 Pollen grains are microscopic – even the largest grain of pollen in the world is only slightly larger than the thickness of a human hair.
 Windborne pollens are typically between 15 and 35 microns in diameter (less than 1/30th of a millimetre).
 The tiny size of pollen grains means that they can easily enter a house through any gaps around doors or windows, or even through the vents in your loft.
 Pollen can be carried into a building on people’s clothing or shoes, as well as in hair and on skin.

-As pollen grains are discarded in the home, they mix in with other dust, but because they are so light, they can easily be picked up by airflow and inhaled.
+In the home, pollen grains become mixed in with other dust, but because they are so light, they can easily be picked up by airflow and inhaled.

-Positive Input Ventilation Systems (PIV) are the most effective way of preventing the build up of pollen in the home.
+Positive Input Ventilation Systems (PIV) are the most effective way of preventing the build-up of pollen in the home.
 Air is drawn in from outside the building through filters that remove particles.
-This air then circulates through the building and carries allergens out as it escapes through ventilation gaps.
+This air is gently dispersed through the building and carries allergens out as it escapes through ventilation gaps.

-A PIV system creates a higher air pressure inside the building which helps to prevent unfiltered air entering through other sources.
+A PIV system creates a higher air pressure inside the building which also helps to prevent unfiltered air entering through other sources such as doors and windows.

 Ventilation will not prevent pollen from entering the house on clothing or hair but will significantly reduce the amount of pollen that is present.